A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

 \subsubsection{Goal-conditioned Learning}

 As shown in Figure~\ref{fig:goal}, goal-conditioned learning is a framework in RL where an agent's behavior is conditioned on a specific goal or objective, typically provided as input.
 Unlike traditional RL, where the agent learns from raw state-action pairs without explicit task-specific guidance, goal-conditioned learning integrates the goal into the agent's policy, enabling it to adapt its actions toward achieving that specific goal.
-The goal can be specified in various forms, such as a target state, an objective function, or an external task description \cite{luo2023perpetual,wu2023masked}.
-This approach allows the agent to generalize across different goals by learning a shared policy that can effectively handle diverse objectives.
+The goal can be specified in various forms, such as a target state, an objective function, or an external task description \cite{luo2023perpetual,wu2023masked,jiang2024hgap}.
 The key advantage of goal-conditioned learning lies in its ability to learn a more flexible and transferable policy that can be applied to a wide range of tasks, as it directly incorporates the task's goal during training, rather than requiring retraining for each specific task.
 This makes it particularly useful in environments where the agent needs to solve multiple tasks or interact with changing environments.

 \textbf{Skill learning from motion tracking}.
 Among the diverse approaches to goal-conditioned learning, tracking-based learning represents a specialized form where the target behavior is explicitly defined by dense reference supervision or guidance, typically derived from motion capture data or expert demonstrations.
 At each time step, the agent is often trained to track the given reference motion's joint angle or kinematic pose of the next time step \cite{peng2018deepmimic}.
 The primary motivation behind tracking-based learning is that learning to track a single pose is more achievable and general than directly imitating a whole motion, especially a complex motion.